 My friend Petra over at Erratic Engineeress has a meta post about cooking food scraps that I recommend checking out.
 She also recommends making pesto from extra greens!

 A few months ago, I went down a rabbit hole looking for ways to use food waste other than composting.
-I found inspiration for my banana compost tea recipe, as well as ideas to use up rhubarb and also a recipe for carrot top pesto from Yup It’s Vegan.
+I found inspiration for my banana compost tea recipe and also a recipe for carrot top pesto from Yup It's Vegan.
 Unfortunately, my carrots have barely come in this summer but my radishes are thriving.

 Well, my radish tops are thriving at least.
 My soil was premium bought from a local greenhouse, loaded with manure and natural compost.
 Regardless of the love I put into my soil, it's been hot and rainy this summer.
 My soil compacted.
 It's been yielding just OK crops that grow underground (aka root vegetables).